-1. Building love maps – knowing the intricacies of your partners inner workings and worldview
+- Building love maps – knowing the intricacies of your partners inner workings and worldview

-3. Turning toward – partners are responsive to one another’s bids in positive ways
+- Turning toward – partners are responsive to one another’s bids in positive ways

-4. The positive perspective – couples in healthy relationship have a 5:1 ratio of positive to negative interactions
+- The positive perspective – couples in healthy relationship have a 5:1 ratio of positive to negative interactions

-5. Managing conflict – six skills which are imperative to constructive conflict management
+- Managing conflict – six skills which are imperative to constructive conflict management

-6. Making life dreams come true – supporting and understanding one another’s life dreams
+- Making life dreams come true – supporting and understanding one another’s life dreams

-7. Creating shared meaning – Building upon knowledge and understanding of your partner to create a legacy
+- Creating shared meaning – Building upon knowledge and understanding of your partner to create a legacy

 The assessment is a three-session process.
 A joint session is followed by the second session, which includes individual interviews with each partner.
 Couples also complete questionnaires, known as the Relationship Checkup.
 They will receive feedback in their third session to aid in development of their individualized plan for treatment.

-Who can benefit from Gottman Method Couples Therapy?
+Who can Benefit from Gottman Method Couples Therapy?

 For a couple to successfully manage conflict and create a healthier bond, a couple’s focus needs to be on how to foster friendship and admiration, promote a positive perspective, achieve greater understanding, and create shared meaning.
 Dr. Gottman found that 69% of marital conflicts are perpetual and not solvable problems.
-To tackle such issues, it is important that the couple learn how to navigate such situations with an understanding of the other partner’s perspective.
+To manage these issues, a couple must learn how to navigate situations with an understanding of the other partner’s perspective.

 According to Gottman, this method can be beneficial to even those who display “normal” levels of conflict.
 Couples therapy, when utilized as maintenance for your relationship, provides the best outcomes.